-An inhaled formulation of glycopyrronium (Seebri[®] Breezhaler[®] Inhalation Powder, glycopyrronium bromide) was recently approved throughout the European Union (EU), Australia, Canada, and Japan for the management of adult subjects with COPD.
-The recommended dose is 44 μ g (delivered dose of 55 μ g of glycopyrronium bromide equivalent to 44 μ g of glycopyrronium) administered once daily (QD) using the Seebri Breezhaler inhaler.
+An inhaled formulation of glycopyrronium (Seebri® Breezhaler® Inhalation Powder, glycopyrronium bromide) was recently approved throughout the European Union (EU), Australia, Canada, and Japan for the management of adult subjects with COPD.
+The recommended dose is 44 μg (delivered dose of 55 μg of glycopyrronium bromide equivalent to 44 μg of glycopyrronium) administered once daily (QD) using the Seebri Breezhaler inhaler.
 The clinical development program for Seebri Breezhaler included 12 clinical studies, five Phase I studies, four Phase II clinical studies and three Phase III clinical studies.
-Overall, the clinical development program included a total of 1361 subjects with COPD exposed to Seebri Breezhaler 44 μ g QD for \geq 26 weeks and \geq 38 weeks, respectively [Committee for Medicinal Products for Human Use (CHMP) Assessment Report for Seebri Breezhaler, 2012].
+Overall, the clinical development program included a total of 1361 subjects with COPD exposed to Seebri Breezhaler 44 μg QD with a total of 842 and 428 subjects with COPD exposed to Seebri Breezhaler 44 μg QD for \geq 26 weeks and \geq 38 weeks, respectively [Committee for Medicinal Products for Human Use (CHMP) Assessment Report for Seebri Breezhaler, 2012].
 In addition to the published data with Seebri Breezhaler (also referred to as NVA 237), there is also large body of published data evaluating the safety and efficacy of inhaled glycopyrronium in healthy volunteers, subjects with COPD, and subjects with asthma.